-NOCAL is an acronym denoting routines which, although not called anywhere in the core load, are to be included in the load, e.g., debugging aids such as trace or dump routines.
+NOCAL is an acronym denoting routines which, although not called anywhere in the core load, are to be included in the load.
+Most NOCALs would probably fall into one of the following categories: (1) debugging aids such as dump and trace routines which the operator branches to manually, and (2) interrupt service routines.